Regeneration (1915 film)

 Regeneration (alternately called The Regeneration) is a 1915 American silent biographical crime drama co-written and directed by Raoul Walsh.
 The film, which was the first full-length feature film directed by Walsh, stars Rockliffe Fellowes and Anna Q. Nilsson and was adapted for the screen by Carl Harbaugh and Walsh from the 1903 memoir My Mamie Rose, by Owen Frawley Kildare and the adapted 1908 play by Kildare and Walter Hackett.

 It was feared lost until a copy was located by the film preservationist David Shepard, who sent it to the Museum of Modern Art.

-Plot
+Premise

 Cited as one of the first full-length gangster films, Regeneration tells the story of a poor orphan who rises to control the mob until he meets a woman for whom he wants to change.

 The film is a "candid adaptation" of the autobiography of Owen Frawley Kildare, called the Kipling of the Bowery.
-The story follows the life of Owen (Rockliffe Fellowes), a young Irish American boy who is forced into a life of poverty after his mother dies.
+The story follows the life of Owen, a young Irish American boy who is forced into a life of poverty after his mother dies.
 As a result, Owen is forced to live on the street eventually turning to a life of crime.
-Owen is eventually reformed, however, by the benevolent social worker Marie Deering (Anna Q. Nilsson).
+Owen is eventually reformed, however, by the benevolent social worker Marie Deering.
 Also featured is a fire aboard an excursion ferry, much like the General Slocum disaster of 1904.

-Deering's choices perplex her beau, a district attorney (Harbaugh) who has declared war on the gangs.
+Deering's choices perplex her beau, a district attorney who has declared war on the gangs.